New Time Integrators and Capabilities in SUNDIALS Versions 6.2.0-7.4.0: New Features

 \subsubsection{The Forcing Method}

-The ForcingStep module in ARKODE is designed for IVPs of the form \cref{eq:partitioned_OD} with $P = 2$ partitions.
+The ForcingStep module in ARKODE is designed for IVPs of the form \cref{eq:partitioned_OD} with $P = 2$ operators.
 A step from $t_{n-1}$ to $t_n$, with the forcing method implemented in ForcingStep is given in \cref{alg:forcing_method}.
-This approach resembles a Lie--Trotter splitting in that the partitions are evolved through a sequence of subintegrations from time $t_{n-1}$ to $t_n$.
-However, the IVP for partition two includes a ``forcing'' or ``tendency'' term $f_1^*$ to strengthen the coupling between partitions.
+This approach resembles a Lie--Trotter splitting in that the operators are evolved through a sequence of subintegrations from time $t_{n-1}$ to $t_n$.
+However, the IVP for operator two includes a ``forcing'' or ``tendency'' term $f_1^*$ to strengthen the coupling between operators.
 For this reason, it cannot be cast as a traditional operator splitting scheme as given in \cref{eq:operator_splitting}, and it is separate from the SplittingStep module.

 ForcingStep is based on what is referred to as ``sequential-tendency splitting'' in \cite{donahue2018impact} and ``dribbling'' in \cite{wan2021quantifying}, and this method was found to be more efficient than other first order splittings in Earth system modeling due to the increased coupling.
 The two subintegrations in \cref{alg:forcing_method} can be solved with an arbitrary integrator or exact solution procedure using the previously discussed \code{SUNStepper} interface.
 Provided these are done to at least first order accuracy, the overall forcing method is also first order accurate.